mm6/InternetOfThingsCourse/projects/project2/Project2.md

 In much of this project, we will not write our own server side code (as we did in Project 1).
 Instead, we will use Mosquitto - an open source MQTT broker.
 [Download Mosquitto from here.](http://mosquitto.org/download/)

 Note: In the past, some students had trouble with Mosquitto but had an easy time downloading Hive MQ's MQTT broker.
 The instructions below refer to my success in using Mosquito.
-Feel free to use whatever MQTT broker that you are comfortable with.
+Feel free to use whatever MQTT broker that you are comfortable with (there are many to choose from).
 You may use the local Hive MQ (downloaded to your machine or the remote version on the cloud.)
 Hive MQ's MQTT (both local and cloud) are available [from here](https://www.hivemq.com/try-out/).

 You can install Mosquitto on your MAC using brew.
 See [here](http://brew.sh) and then use "brew install mosquitto".
 There are directions on the mosquitto web site for Windows users.